997948259/TOSEM/README.md

 * The fifth line means the number of states in each segment, which is 500000 in our paper.
 * From the sixth line, the IP addresses of distributed machines should be written.

 (4) The monitored MSVL program and the desired property are written in the file "\_MSVInput.m".
-In more detail, the desired property is in front of the monitored MSVL program, as the following picture, which is the example CTCS-3.
+In more detail, the desired property is in front of the monitored MSVL program.
+The following picture shows the example CTCS-3.
 Each example contains four kinds of properties, including the liveness, safety, weak fairness and periodically repeated properties.
 Each property is written in the format </ ... />.
 Since each time, only one property can be verified, the other three properties are commented our by /* ... */.

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118352204-ad2a1100-b592-11eb-90be-569dec82fb38.png)

 (5) Run the project and the following result can be obtained.

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118351974-7a334d80-b591-11eb-99bf-33f0ee0cb9e5.png)

+The left picture shows the result produced by machine M0, including the final verification result and the verification time, while the right picture shows the result produced by machines M1-Mn, including some socket communiction information and intermediate results.